 - Other Benefits: Part-time employees can access Costco’s 401k plan, which includes a maximum company match of $500 annually.
 An optional flexible spending account (FSA) lets employees use pre-tax earnings to pay for daycare, which Costco claims may provide up to $2,000 in cost savings each year.
 Costco’s Care Network provides free mental health counseling, and offers referrals to debt counselors and lawyers, who charge fees for their services.
 Other benefits include a direct stock purchase plan, disability and life insurance, and long-term care insurance.
 All of these benefits are available to part-time staff who log 180 days of service and work more than 24 hours per week.

-Charlotte-based Lowe’s, one of the world’s largest home improvement outlets, has about 160,000 employees spread across 1,750 locations in the U.S. and abroad.
-The company has seen its share of employment-related controversies, including pending lawsuits that allege improper denials of overtime compensation for non-exempt employees.
-That said, Lowe’s does offer great benefits for part-timers.
+Charlotte-based Lowe’s, one of the world’s largest home improvement outlets, has about 260,000 employees spread across 1,840 locations in the U.S. and abroad.
+The company has seen its share of employment-related controversies, including lawsuits that allege improper denials of overtime compensation for non-exempt employees.
+We’re not in a position to assess the relative merits of those suits – our job is to determine whether Lowe’s offers solid benefits for part-timers.

 - Other Benefits: Lowe’s part-time staff can also enroll in life insurance and short-term disability plans.
 The company has a direct stock purchase plan after one year of service, a 401k plan after one year of service, and 40 hours paid vacation time after 180 days of service.
 Lowe’s matches 401k contributions dollar-for-dollar up to 3% of employees’ gross income.

-Seattle-based Starbucks has more than 16,000 stores in the United States alone, and employs nearly 200,000 workers globally, most of whom are part-time.
-The coffee company has a reputation for treating its workers well – average annual earnings for hourly employees are just over $35,000, although the typical new barista takes home about $9 per hour.
+Seattle-based Starbucks has more than 24,000 stores and employs nearly 240,000 workers globally.
+Most Starbucks employees are part-time.
+The coffee company has a reputation for treating its workers well – average annual earnings for hourly employees are just over $35,000, and the typical shift supervisor earns north of $11 per hour (higher in pricier labor markets).
 Starbucks was also one of the first food service chains to offer a comprehensive employee benefits package.

-- Health Plan: Employees who work more than 20 hours per week (or 240 hours per quarter) enjoy medical plans that include 100% coverage for preventive care.
-The basic plans require employee contributions of just 30% of the total plan premium, which aren’t made public, while more comprehensive plans may include coverage for non-traditional care, such as acupuncture and chiropractic services, at higher out-of-pocket rates.
+- Health Plan: Employees who work more than 20 hours per week (or 240 hours per quarter) are entitled to the Starbucks Special Blend, a comprehensive benefits package.
+The health portion includes various medical plans, all of which cover 100% of preventive care costs.
+Basic plans require employee contributions of just 30% of the total plan premium, which isn’t public, while more comprehensive plans may include coverage for non-traditional care, such as acupuncture and chiropractic services, at higher out-of-pocket rates.
 A dental plan that covers preventive visits and some procedural costs is also available, as is a basic vision plan.
-Employees must work at least 160 hours during their first two months of service to be eligible for these (and other) benefits.

-- Other Benefits: Starbucks also offers short-term disability and death/dismemberment insurance plans, employee assistance programs that include low-cost counseling, adoption assistance of up to $4,000, and a 401k plan that includes an employer match of up to 6% of total employee contributions.
+- Other Benefits: As noted, the Starbucks Special Blend is comprehensive.
+Other benefits include short-term disability and death/dismemberment insurance plans, employee assistance programs that include low-cost counseling, adoption assistance of up to $4,000, college savings plans, and a 401k plan that includes an employer match of up to 6% of total employee contributions.
 After one year of service, part-timers also accrue 40 hours of paid vacation per year.

-- Health Plan: After 12 months of work, all UPS part-time employees who work at least one hour per week can choose between an Aetna or BlueCross BlueShield PPO plan that covers preventive and basic medical and dental services.
+- Health Plan: After 12 months of work, all UPS part-time employees who work at least one hour per week can choose basic health plans that cover preventive medical and dental services.
 These plans includes a low copay for generic prescription drugs, and coinsurance for more expensive procedures.
 A basic vision plan is also included.
-Under the terms of UPS’ current collective-bargaining agreement, part-time workers pay nothing out-of-pocket for these benefits, setting UPS apart from most other companies providing part-time benefits – most companies require employees to contribute a portion of their pay to the health plans.
+Under the terms of UPS’ current collective bargaining agreement, part-time workers pay nothing out-of-pocket for these benefits, setting UPS apart from most other companies providing part-time benefits – most companies require employees to contribute a portion of their pay to the health plans.
+Depending on their role, workers may be eligible for union-administered plans subsidized by UPS contributions.
+These plans are subject to change at UPS’s discretion and with alterations to collective bargaining arrangements, so do check with UPS management before applying.

-- Other Benefits: UPS workers enjoy other benefits at no cost, including life, disability, and death/dismemberment insurance, adoption assistance, and tobacco cessation support.
-Dependent spouses and children qualify for these benefits as well.
+- Other Benefits: UPS workers enjoy a slew of other benefits at little or no out-of-pocket cost: life, disability, and death/dismemberment insurance, adoption assistance, and tobacco cessation support.
+Dependent spouses and children qualify for some of these benefits as well.
 For a cost, UPS offers supplemental life insurance, personal lines insurance (auto and home lines), legal assistance, and health savings accounts for workers and dependent spouses, children, and elders.
-Finally, since nearly half of its part-time employees take college courses, UPS offers tuition assistance of up to $3,000 per year, with a $15,000 lifetime cap.
+Finally, since nearly half of its part-time employees take college courses, UPS offers tuition assistance of up to $5,250 per year, with a $25,000 lifetime cap, through the Earn & Learn Program.
 New employees are immediately eligible for this benefit.

-- Other Benefits: REI also offers basic life insurance and 401k plans that are immediately available to part-timers who work 20 hours per week.
+- Other Benefits: REI also offers basic life insurance, disability insurance, and 401k plans that are immediately available to part-timers who work 20 hours per week.
+It shoulders the full cost of life and disability insurance.
 The retirement plan includes a dollar-for-dollar company match, up to 5% of total income, with the potential for a profit-sharing 401k deposit equivalent to 10% of the employee’s total income.
 Part-time staff can also apply for medical or personal leaves of absence, which are approved on a case-by-case basis.
+Everyone is entitled to generous discounts on REI products and services, including 30% off trips taken with REI Adventures.

 Portland, Oregon-based Nike has seen its fair share of controversy, including persistent allegations that it used child labor in its overseas factories, but its tens of thousands of U.S. employees have it pretty good.
 All employees who work more than 30 hours per week are eligible for the company’s full-time benefits package, not just health benefits, as mandated by the Affordable Care Act.
 Part-timers who clear the 20 hour weekly threshold are eligible for some benefits as well.

-- Health Plan: For part-timers who have been with the company for at least one year, Nike has a generous health plan that includes a $1,000 deductible with 80% coverage above that amount.
+- Health Plan: For part-timers who have been with the company for at least one year, Nike has a generous health plan that includes a manageable deductible with substantial coverage (low coinsurance) above that amount.
 Preventive and basic services, including office visits and prescriptions, are included in the plan.
-Nike doesn’t publicize further details of the available plans, and requires part-time staff to pay their plan’s full cost.
-As a group insurance plan, it may be more affordable than a private insurer’s individual plan.
+Nike doesn’t publicize further details of the available plans, and requires part-time staff to pay their plan’s full cost – but, as a group insurance plan, it may be more affordable than a private insurer’s individual plan.
 Basic dental and vision coverage are included as added out-of-pocket expenses.

 - Other Benefits: Part-time employees with at least one year of service qualify for a stock purchase plan that allows employees to use up to 10% of their total earnings to purchase stock at a 15% discount.
 Nike also offers a 401k plan for eligible part-timers, which includes a dollar-for-dollar match on contributions up to 5% of total income, and a profit-sharing program that kicks in after one year of service.
-Other benefits for one year veterans include disability, life, and death/dismemberment insurance, paid time off (30 hours per year worked for the first two years of service), long-term care insurance, and optional health savings accounts.
+Other benefits for one year veterans include disability, life, and death/dismemberment insurance, paid time off (30 hours per year worked for the first two years of service), paid sabbaticals, long-term care insurance, transportation discounts, health club discounts, and optional health savings accounts.

 With roughly 5,000 year-round employees, Dodgeville, Wisconsin-based Land’s End is one of the smaller companies on this list.
 However, its retail business is highly seasonal, creating part-time opportunities for thousands of warehouse and customer support workers during the holidays.
 Temporary and part-time workers are eligible for numerous benefits.